-One particularly useful constraint that only requires the token selectors first and last is 1.first.col == 2.first.col, which denotes that trees 1 and 2 need to be horizontally aligned.
-Such constraint is needed for statement lists of Haskell and Python.
+One particularly useful constraint that only requires the token selectors first and last is 1.first.col == 2.first.col, which denotes that trees 1 and 2 need to be vertically aligned.
+Such constraint is needed for statement lists of both Haskell and Python.
 Effectively, the constraint reduces the number of potential statements to those that start on the same column.
 This confines many ambiguities to a single statement.
-For example, the constraint allows us to reject the program shown in Figure 2(b) at parse time because the statements are not aligned.
+For example, the constraint allows us to reject the program shown in Figure 2(b) because the statements are not aligned.
 However, it does not allow us to reject or distinguish the programs shown in Figure 2(a) and 2(c); we retain an ambiguity that we resolve at disambiguation time.

 Technically, we enforce constraints at parse time when executing reduce actions.
-Specifically, in the function DO-REDUCTIONS [21], for each list of subtrees, we validate that the applied production permits the layout of the subtrees.
-We perform the regular reduce action if the production does not specify a layout constraint, or the constraint is satisfied, or the constraint cannot be checked at parse time.
+Specifically, in the function DO-REDUCTIONS [20], for each list of subtrees, we validate that the applied production permits the layout of the subtrees.
+If the production does not specify a layout constraint, the constraint is satisfied, or the constraint cannot be checked at parse time, the regular reduce action is performed.
 If a layout constraint is violated, the reduce action is skipped.